mozilla-ai/speech-to-text/README.md

 openai api audio.transcriptions.create -m smcproject/vegam-whisper-medium-ml -f sample_ml.mp3 --language ml --response-format text > sample_ml.txt
 ```

-[This model](https://huggingface.co/smcproject/vegam-whisper-medium-ml) works particularly well for Malayalam audio because it was fine-tuned on Mozilla's Common Voice Malayalam subset.
+For example, [this model](https://huggingface.co/smcproject/vegam-whisper-medium-ml) works particularly well for Malayalam audio because it was fine-tuned on Mozilla's Common Voice Malayalam subset.

-For other languages or specific domains, you can search for fine-tuned Whisper models on Hugging Face and use them in the same way.
+For other languages or specific domains, you can search for fine-tuned Whisper models (faster-whisper variant!) on Hugging Face and use them in the same way.

 ## Troubleshooting